sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 Have you ever thought of building your own version control system?
 In this note we will incrementally build a version control system while taking inspiration from Git.
-Our main focus will be on finding data structures to model revision lineage and version backups.
+Our focus will be on finding data structures to model revision lineage and version backups.

 <!--more-->